 Other Investment Companies Risk.
-Investments in other investment companies present certain special considerations and risks not present in making direct investments in securities in which the Trust may invest.
+Investments in other investments in other investments in other investments in securities in which the Trust may invest.
 Investments in other investment companies involve operating expenses and fees that are in addition to the expenses and fees borne by the Trust.
 Such expenses and fees attributable to the Trust's investments in other investment companies are borne indirectly by Common Shareholders.
 Accordingly, investment in such entities involves expense and fee layering.